By Roy Burner (Minister of the Gospel)

 A Bible commentary noted: After His resurrection, Christ ascended to heaven to resume His glory and enthronement.
 He also began His high priority ministry, in heaven, for believers which continues to this day!
 When the Christian understands the ascension of Christ, he looks forward to His imminent return.

 Scripture reveals: I (the Lord Jesus Christ) am the resurrection, and the life: he that believes in me, though he may die, yet shall he live: and whosoever lives and believes in me shall never die (John 11:25-26).
 This was one of Jesus' greatest "I am" statements, signifying His power to give eternal life.

 If the Spirit of him that raised up Jesus from the dead dwell in you, he that raised up Christ from the dead shall also quicken (or give life) to your mortal bodies by (or because of) His Spirit that dwells in you (Romans 8:11).
-A resurrected life begins with acceptance of Jesus as one's Lord and Savior, the forgiveness of sin, and a new life in Christ.
+A resurrected life begins with acceptance of Jesus as one's Lord and Savior, the forgiveness of sin, with a new life in Christ.

 If one goes by the way of the grave, before the coming of the Lord, assurance is given towards a resurrected life beyond the grave!
 All comes into focus with one's believing in Christ.
 I pray you will receive Jesus, as Lord and Savior, if you have not already done so, to share in the glorious promise of a future in Him!